uiuc-arc/GAS/README.md

 ## `lanenet`: Cart-Straight and Cart-Curved benchmarks

+The Cart benchmarks use the simulator from [this repository](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2).

 You can use `percept_mdl.py` in the `perceptionError` folder to re-create the perception model using image data captured within Gazebo.

 `perceptionModel.py` contains perception models for both straight and curved roads.